OzgurYatmaz/MultiPayAPI/README.md

 ### How to test api
 1. Use the Mockoon collection provided to mock sample external payment service providers

-2. Use the url below or provided postman collection provided in API-Documents folder  <br>
+2. Use the url below to test with swagger <br>
    http://localhost:8080/swagger-ui/index.html